labzero/bootleg/README.md

 ```

 ### Build, deploy and start your application
-Now you can proceed to build, deploy and start your application:
+Now you can proceed to build, deploy, start and rollback your application:

 ```
 mix bootleg.build
 mix bootleg.deploy
 mix bootleg.start
+mix bootleg.rollback
 ```
 This example was for building on a remote build server and deploying to one or more remote application servers, but Bootleg supports several other [build](https://hexdocs.pm/bootleg/config/build.html) and [deployment strategies](https://hexdocs.pm/bootleg/config/deploy.html).